 Transparent financial reporting builds trust and strengthens donor relationships, helping nonprofits expand their impact.
 By adopting best practices such as regular updates, audits, and transparency ratings, nonprofits demonstrate accountability and assure donors that funds are used wisely.

 Zeffy helps nonprofit organizations be clear and honest with easy-to-use tools.
 Its automatic tax receipts give donors clear, correct info about their gifts.
 The free fundraising thermometer shows real-time progress so donors can see how their support is helping.
-Zeffy’s upfront and transparent zero-fee pricing shows its commitment to being honest and fair.
+Zeffy's upfront and transparent zero-fee pricing shows its commitment to being honest and fair — and with more than 100,000 nonprofits having raised over $2 billion through the platform, that commitment is backed by real results.

 Small nonprofits can increase transparency with limited resources by: